-- Exercise: evaluate the same expression using our broken interpreter. - The computed "answer" is 0! - The interpreter uses the wrong binding for the free variable x in (lambda (y) (+ x y)). - The environment records deferred substitutions.
+- Exercise: evaluate the same expression using our broken interpreter. - The computed "answer" is 0! - The interpreter uses the wrong binding for the free variable x in (lambda (y) (+ x y)) . - The environment records deferred substitutions.
 When we pass a function as an argument, we need to pass a "package" including the deferred substitutions.
 Why?
-The function will be applied in a different environment which may associate the wrong bindings with free variables.
-In the PL (programming languages) literature, these packages (code representation, environment) are called closures. - Note the similarity between this mistake and the "capture of bound variables". - Unfortunately, this mistake has been labeled as a feature rather than a bug in much of the PL (programming languages) literature.
+The function will be applied in a different environment which may associate the wrong bindings it free variables.
+In the PL (programming languages) literature, these packages (code representation, environment) are called closures. - Note the similarity between this mistake and the "capture of bound variables". - Unfortunately, this mistake has been labeled as a feature rather than a bug in much of the PL literature.
 It is called "dynamic scoping" rather than a horrendous mistake.
+Watch out whenever you must program in a language with "dynamic scoping".